 Advantages of Propane Tank Exchange

 If you exchange a tank rather than refilling, the process is fast and convenient.
-It is easier to find an exchange location that is open at night or weekends.
+It is easier to find an exchange location that is open at odd hours, during nights, or weekends.
 There are usually far more exchange locations than refill stations.
-Many are at convenience stores, gas stations, Wal-Mart, Home Depot, and grocery stores.
+Many are at convenience stores, gas stations, chain stores like Wal-Mart and Home Depot, and grocery stores.
 In addition, there are services such as Forklift Propane Exchange and Propane Taxi that will deliver exchange tanks to your home or business.

 With an exchange, you are assured that the tank is inspected, cleaned, leak-tested, and has up-to-date safety information and instructions printed on the tank.
 The tank will also have been requalified on schedule.
 If you receive a tank in exchange that has a leak or problem, you should be able to take up the issue with the vendor.
 You may want to check online reviews if you have any difficulty with a specific vendor.

 Tips for Propane Tank Exchange

 Different tanks have a different tare weight (TW), yet the refilled tanks are filled to a total weight.
 If your tank weighs more empty than the new one, you'll be getting less gas added on the refill.
 If you're exchanging a tank, look for one with the lowest tare weight, which will be listed on the tank.

 - Inspect the tank's condition.
 Do not accept a tank that appears to be corroded or old, nor one that is nearing the end of its lifespan.
 Otherwise, you may find that the exchange site refuses to exchange it next time.
 Some have a policy of not accepting tanks that are more than five years old.
 If you bought a new grill and the threading on your old tanks doesn't match the regulator for the new grill, you can exchange them at a tank exchange for ones with the correct threading.